Tenchi2xh/DNAP/readme.md

 Just run `build_macos.sh`

 ### Windows

-The Visual C++ Build Tools are required for some of the dependencies.
-You can get them here: http://landinghub.visualstudio.com/visual-cpp-build-tools
+The [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) are required for some of the dependencies.

+If you want an icon to be generated for the executable, you will need to install [ImageMagick](https://www.imagemagick.org/script/download.php#windows).
+Install using the option `Install legacy utilities`.

 Then, run `build_windows.bat`